-Ralph Kimball initiated the Kimball data warehouse approach, where the Kimball data model follows a bottom-up approach to data warehouse (DW) architecture design in which data marts are first formed based on the business requirements.
+Initiated by Ralph Kimball, the Kimball data model follows a bottom-up approach to data warehouse (DW) architecture design in which data marts are first formed based on the business requirements.

 The primary data sources are then evaluated, and an Extract, Transform and Load (ETL) tool is used to fetch different types of data formats from several sources and load them into a staging area of the relational database server.
-In the Kimball bottom-up approach, after the data is uploaded in the staging area in the data warehouse, the next phase includes loading data into a dimensional data warehouse model that’s denormalized by nature.
-This model partitions data into the fact table, which is numeric transactional data or dimension table, which is the reference information that supports facts.
+Once data is uploaded in the staging area in the data warehouse, the next phase includes loading data into a dimensional data warehouse model that’s denormalized by nature.
+This model partitions data into the fact table, which is numeric transactional data, or dimension table, which is the reference information that supports facts.

-The star schema is the fundamental element of dimensional.
+Star schema is the fundamental element of the dimensional data warehouse model.
 In this star schema, a fact table is bounded by several dimensions.
-Several star schemas can be constructed within a Kimball dimensional modeling to fulfill various reporting needs.
+Kimball dimensional modeling allows users to construct several star schemas to fulfill various reporting needs.
 The advantage of star schema is that small dimensional-table queries run instantaneously.

 Advantages of Kimball Method

-Some of the main benefits of the Kimball DW design methodology include:
+Some of the main benefits of the Kimball methodology include:

-- The benefits of Kimball dimensional modeling are that it’s fast to construct as no normalization is involved, which means swift execution of the initial phase of the data warehousing design process.
+- Kimball dimensional modeling is so fast to construct as no normalization is involved, which means swift execution of the initial phase of the data warehousing design process.

 - An advantage of star schema is that most data operators can easily comprehend it because of its denormalized structure, which simplifies querying and analysis.

-- The data warehouse system footprint is trivial because it focuses on individual business areas and processes rather than the whole enterprise.
+- Data warehouse system footprint is trivial because it focuses on individual business areas and processes rather than the whole enterprise.
 So, it takes less space in the database, simplifying system management.